tgen/MARS/README.md

 ## Required Files
 Downloading the "RESOURCE_FILES" folder from this repository should ensure the user has all necessary files.
-Once RESOURCE_FILES is placed in a convenient directory, invoking the "-d" flag to the directory as follows should allow the user to run the purity checker as intended:
+Once RESOURCE_FILES is placed in a convenient directory, invoking the `-d` flag to the directory as follows should allow the user to run the purity checker as intended:
 `-d my/resource/path/RESOURCE_FILES`